Extrality/airfrans_lib/docs/source/notes/simulation.rst

 - :obj:`airfrans.Simulation.surface` is a boolean on the internal mesh, it is ``True`` if the node lie on the airfoil
 - :obj:`airfrans.Simulation.position` is the position of the nodes of the internal mesh in :math:`m`
 - :obj:`airfrans.Simulation.airfoil_position` is the position of the nodes of the airfoil mesh in :math:`m`
-- :obj:`airfrans.Simulation.normals` is the outpointing normals of the surface on the internal mesh, it is set to 0 for points not lying on the airfoil
+- :obj:`airfrans.Simulation.normals` is the inward-pointing normals of the surface on the internal mesh, it is set to 0 for points not lying on the airfoil
-- :obj:`airfrans.Simulation.airfoil_normals` is the outpointing normais of the surface on the airfoil mesh
+- :obj:`airfrans.Simulation.airfoil_normals` is the inward-pointing normais of the surface on the airfoil mesh

 and for the targets: